lvcabral/carabiner/README.md

 ## Installation

-**Carabiner** is available on macOS (Windows and Linux will be released soon).
-You can download it from the [releases](https://github.com/lvcabral/carabiner/releases) page.
+**Carabiner** is available on macOS and Windows (Linux will be available soon).
+You can download the installers from the [releases](https://github.com/lvcabral/carabiner/releases) page.

 ### Pre-requisites